Ahmad-Reza Radan: Sanctions

 In October 2010, the United States Treasury Department sanctioned Radan for human rights violations.
 According to their statement, Radan, while serving as deputy commander of the police force, was responsible for the beatings, murders, and detentions of protesters during the protests following the 2009 Iranian presidential election.

 On 13 April 2011, Radan was sanctioned by the European Union for widespread and severe violations of the rights of Iranian citizens, and for a series of murders.
 According to the EU statement, he, as deputy commander of the police force, was involved in "beatings", "murders", "arbitrary detentions," and "arrests of protesters" by the police during the 2009 post-election protests.

 On 18 September 2024, the Canadian government sanctioned Radan, in addition to four other officials of the Islamic Republic who are directly responsible for implementing oppressive and discriminatory policies against women, girls, and minorities.
 The sanctions regulations prohibit transactions with the listed individuals, freeze their assets in Canada, and make any immigration to Canada of these individuals prohibited and inadmissible under Canadian immigration law.

 Radan claimed that being sanctioned by the US and EU was an honor for himself and all military commanders.
 He stated that "becoming a martyr and being sanctioned are equally enjoyable" to him.
 Radan views these sanctions as a "badge of honor", comparing them to an honorary medal for serving the Islamic Republic.

+2025-2026 protests

+Following the 2025-2026 Iranian protests, the massacres and Internet blackout, he stated on 19 January 2026 that those protestors that were “deceived” into taking part in the demonstrations, or “riots” as the government defines them, have three days to turn themselves in.